rweekly/rweekly.org/draft.md

 + [How to have (my) content shared by R Weekly?](https://github.com/rweekly/rweekly.org#how-to-have-my-content-shared-by-r-weekly)

-This week’s release was curated by [](), with help from the R Weekly team members and contributors.
+This week’s release was curated by [Ryo]() and [Batool](), with help from the R Weekly team members and contributors.

+###  Announcement

+We are resuming RWeekly after three months of hiatus due to the problems we have with our infrastructure.
+For that reason, we apologise as we can't accept posts by RSS feed anymore.
+We can only accept submission through PR in our GitHub repository or using @rweekly_submit in Twitter.
+If you have a problem submitting any content, please don't hesitate to reach out directly to one of our team members.
+Thank you for being so patient!

 ###  Highlight